Table of Contents

 Are Short Ladder Attacks Legal?

-During bear markets, however, short sellers often come under scrutiny from both regulators and the investing public for their perceived efforts to bring down key stocks and the broader market.
+During bear markets, however, short sellers have sometimes come under scrutiny from both regulators and the investing public for their perceived efforts to bring down key stocks and the broader market.

 In extraordinary situations, shorting stocks is sometimes ruled illegal — at least temporarily.
 Regulators will occasionally ban selling groups of assets short with the goal of stabilizing financial markets during periods of turmoil, such as during the Great Depression and the financial crisis of 2008-09.
 Beyond those instances, short selling is not illegal.

 Short ladder attacks are infamous in the sense that traders engaging in such a strategy seek to drive asset prices lower.
-The tactic is not illegal, however.
-At times, though, there can be illegal attempts to take a stock price down.
+At times, there may be an illegal attempt to take a stock price down.

 Where is the line drawn?
 It’s when a trader manipulates the laws using malicious activities like lying about a company, bribing others to not buy shares of the targeted firm, or the practice of spoofing.